1. In the beginning Man created God; and in the image of Man created he him.

 He hears the silence howling -

-catches angels as they fall.
+catches angels as

 And the all-time winner